jrosener9/Practical-HW1/README.md

 ## Step 4 - Send a sequence of transactions to mint a course NFT**** (18 points)

-This portion will be the bulk of the assignment.
+This portion will be the bulk of the Ethereum part of the assignment.

-First, check out [our contract](https://goerli.etherscan.io/address/0x345565c62EFB2859769b6Ee887577123C550a6Ff) on etherscan.
+First, check out [our contract](https://goerli.etherscan.io/address/0x978A328Cc24C0b50a0D9F97787938E67CF09F9A9) on etherscan.
 You can click the *Contract* tab to view our source code.
 It’s OK if you don’t understand the code quite yet, you will be learning Solidity in upcoming weeks.
 The important thing to notice here is the `mintNFT` function signature.
 Notice it takes no arguments, and contains the modifier `isInAddressBook(msg.sender)`.
 This means the sender of the transaction (you!) must be in the address book.

 ```jsx
 function mintNFT() public isInAddressBook(msg.sender)